-- No more than (2) points in the past (3) years. - No DUI/DWI or reckless driving conviction in the past (5) years. - No more than (1) accident in the past (24) months. - No license suspensions within the last (12) months. - No felony convictions in the past five (5) years.
+- No more than (2) points in the past (3) years.
+Points accumulated within a short period of time will be taken into consideration. - No DUI/DWI or reckless driving conviction in the past (5) years. - No more than (1) accident in the past (24) months. - No license suspensions within the last (12) months. - No felony convictions in the past seven (7) years.

 For prospective students with any of the above violations or with a criminal record, their case will be subject to review and they may be required to provide a letter of intent to hire from a prospective employer.
+Patterns of behavior exhibited by criminal and/or driving convictions will be reviewed on a case-by-case basis.
 Depending on the driving or criminal history, admission to the program may be denied.